 The provision for children with special needs comes through a differentiated curriculum with modified or extended tasks so that each child progresses at his/her own rate, also Wave 2 support occurs when a small group receives additional in class support and Wave 3 programmes which are short duration and have measurable targets.
-Information about Waves of intervention can be found in Appendix B Children with an EHC plan receive support based on their Educational, Care and Health Plan Needs.
+Information about Waves of intervention can be found in Appendix B. Children with an EHC plan receive support based on their Educational, Care and Health Plan agreed outcomes which are reviewed annually as part of a statutory process.

-Each teacher has responsibility for implementing the MyPlans of the children with special needs in his/her class, with support of the SENCO and TAs.
+Each teacher has responsibility for implementing the My Plans of the children with special needs in his/her class, with support of the SENCO and TAs.

-The SENCO also meets regularly with a network of support providers.
+The SENCO also meets regularly with outside agencies who can support and advise.